Integrations

 • Description: Service account for Tidal Control Google Workspace monitoring

-Step 2: Generate JSON key and assign role
+Step 2: Generate JSON key

 • Skip role assignment by clicking "Continue" twice